Mixed oxidant

-Mixed oxidant solution is a type of disinfectant which is used for disinfecting, sterilization and eliminating pathogenic microorganisms in water and in many other applications.
-Using a mixed oxidant solution for water disinfection, compared to other methods, may have various benefits such as higher disinfecting power, stable residual chlorine in water, improved taste and smell, elimination of biofilm, and safety.
-A mixed-oxidant solution is produced by electrolysis of sodium chloride and is a mixture of disinfecting compounds.
-The main component of this product is chlorine and its derivatives (ClO−, HClO and Cl2 solution).
-It may also contain high amounts of chlorine dioxide solution, dissolved ozone, hydrogen peroxide, and oxygen, from which the name "mixed oxidant" is derived.
+A mixed oxidant solution (MOS) is a type of disinfectant that has many uses including disinfecting, sterilizing, and eliminating pathogenic microorganisms in water.
+An MOS may have advantages such as a higher disinfecting power, stable residual chlorine in water, elimination of biofilm, and safety.
+The main components of an MOS are chlorine and its derivatives (ClO− and HClO), which are produced by electrolysis of sodium chloride.
+It may also contain high amounts of hydroxy radicals, chlorine dioxide, dissolved ozone, hydrogen peroxide and oxygen from which the name "mixed oxidant" is derived.

 Performance

 Reactions

-Mixed oxidant solution is produced by on-site electrolysis.
+A mixed oxidant solution (MOS) is produced by on-site electrolysis.
 The concentration of disinfectant output is proportional to the concentration of salt input, voltage, temperature, current, and electrolysis time.
-A mixed-oxidant solution production system contains corrosion-resistant electrodes or dimensionally-stable anodes (DSA) and is made so that different voltages for electrolysis are applied simultaneously to different parts.
+An MOS production system contains corrosion-resistant electrodes or dimensionally-stable anodes (DSA) and is made so that different voltages for electrolysis are applied simultaneously to different parts.
 In this way, different reactions occur at the anode and cathode poles, and therefore, various oxidizing substances are produced.

 In this process, the chloride ions at the anode are converted to chlorine gas.
-After reducing the concentration of chloride ions, in the presence of ClO− and Cl2 compounds in the solution and applying the required conditions, ClO2 is produced and the final solution is stored.
+After reducing the concentration of chloride ions in the presence of ClO− and Cl2 compounds in the solution and applying the required conditions, ClO2 is produced and the final solution is stored.

 For generating ozone, the conditions for water electrolysis reactions must be provided.
-In this case, the following half reactions take place (which is given below), Hydrogen gas is produced at the cathode and oxygen gas at the anode.
+In this case, the following half reactions take place (which are given below).
+Hydrogen gas is produced at the cathode and oxygen gas at the anode.
 By increasing the voltage, the anode half reaction is changed and ozone is produced.

-These phenomena can be affected by other principles and applied conditions in electrolysis.
-In this process and during the production of ozone, a highly penetrating smell of ozone within the region of the reactor outlet is clear.
-By continuing this process and maintaining stable conditions, production of ozone can be continued up to the maximum dissolution of ozone in water.
-The solubility of ozone in 20˚C water is 570 mg per liter and 1050 mg per liter in water at 0˚C. In the next stage, with little change in reaction conditions, hydrogen peroxide is produced..
-For producing ozone and hydrogen peroxide, there are different half reactions with different levels of reduction potential and in practice, each of them may occur.
+The rate of ozone generation is influenced by the conditions of the electrolysis reactor.
+Sustained reactions are capable of generating a solution saturated in ozone, though the solubility of ozone depends on the concentration of other ions.

+In the next stage, with little change in reaction conditions, hydrogen peroxide is produced.
+Hydrogen peroxide and ozone are produced by different half reactions, but each of them may occur in practice.

-Imposing various conditions, including changes in voltage, current, concentration, pH, temperature, flow, and pressure will relatively change the standard reduction potential and as a result, the tendency of reactions of various substances.
+Various conditions, including changes in voltage, current, concentration, pH, temperature, flow, and pressure will change the standard reduction potential, and as a result, the rate of various reactions.
 However, the extent of the electrodes in the reactor, creating multiple layers of electrolyte and unequal conditions on the electrodes surfaces, will cause major changes in the standard modes of the half reactions.